ciroque/CentralConfigurationRepository/README.md

 - Production
 - Production Backup / Warm Standby

 Obviously, these will be different depending upon the needs of the specific business.
-The CentralConfigurationRepository implementation makes no assumptions as to the architecture of environment, nor does it impose any restrictions on how environments are used.
+The Central Configuration Repository implementation makes no assumptions as to the architecture of environment, nor does it impose any restrictions on how environments are used.